tc39/proposal-type-annotations/README.md

 ### Why not define a type system for JS in TC39 instead?

-This proposal recognizes that trying to add a full type system to JavaScript is a multi-year effort that has a high probability of failure due to the enormity of the task, and also recognizes that the community has evolved type systems that it is already happy with.
-Specifically, the emerging de-facto standard for a JavaScript type system is TypeScript.

 TC39 has a tradition of programming language design which favors local, sound checks.
 By contrast, TypeScript's model--which has been highly successful for JS developers--is around non-local, unsound checks.
 TypeScript-style systems are expensive and unnecessary to check at application startup, whereas TC39 defines the semantics that are run by JS engines.

+This proposal recognizes that trying to add a full type system to JavaScript is a multi-year effort that has a high probability of failure due to the enormity of the task, and also recognizes that the community has evolved type systems that it is already happy with.
+Specifically, the emerging de-facto standard for a JavaScript type system is TypeScript.

 ### How does this proposal relate to TypeScript?

 This proposal is a balancing act: trying to be as TypeScript compatible as possible while still allowing other type systems, and also not impeding the evolution of JavaScript's syntax too much.
-Standardizing TS details or 100% compatibility with TS are non-goals.
+Standardizing all TS details or 100% compatibility with TS are non-goals.

 While this proposal leans forward to be close to TypeScript, TypeScript may need to also lean forward to accomodate this proposal, by being open to the existence of style of code that stays within the expanded JS syntax.
 This style is more flexible and terse than the current JSDoc mode, but less complete than the full TypeScript language.